|

 Clemons JM, Crosby SL.
 Cardiopulmonary and subjective effects of a 60 mg dose of pseudoephedrine on graded treadmill exercise.
 J Sports Med Phys Fit 1993;33:405-412.
 Abstract

 DeMeersman R, Getty D, Schaefer DC.
-Sympathomimetics and exercise enhancement: all in the mind?
+Sympathomimetics and exercise enhancement: All in the mind?
 Pharmacol Biochem Behav 1987;28:361-365.
 Abstract

 Fontanarosa PB, Drummond R, DeAngelis CD.
 The need for regulation of dietary supplements - lessons from ephedra.
 JAMA 2003;289:1568-1570.
 Abstract